scarletstudio/transithealth/docs/new_dataset.md

 - Find the dataset you want to extract from [the data portal](https://data.cityofchicago.org/)
 - Get the JSON URL for the dataset
-    - Find the API button in the top right corner, select the JSON endpoint, then click copy
+    - Find the API button in the top-right corner, select the JSON endpoint, then click copy

 ![Screenshot showing how to find the JSON URL for a data portal dataset](images/data_portal_json_url.png)